johnmurch/johnmurch.github.io/_posts/2015-01-25-whichhire.md

 title: WhichHire
 ---

-I took part in [Static Showdown](http://www.staticshowdown.com/), a 48 hour hackathon featuring static web apps the weekend of January 24/25, 2015 and built [WhichHire](http://www.whichhire.com)
+I took part in [Static Showdown](http://www.staticshowdown.com/), a 48 hour hackathon featuring static web apps the weekend of January 24/25, 2015 and built [WhichHire](http://www.whichhire.com).
+WhichHire is just a simple workflow wizard for reviewing potential candidates for a job, specifically developers from UnderDog

 ![WhichHire](/img/whichhire-logo.png "WhichHire - Filtering UnderDog Candidates")

-Although I coded WhichHire by myself, I have to give a shout out and thank y you to [@jeaninehender](https://twitter.com/jeaninehender) for creating the logo
+Although I coded WhichHire by myself, a shout out and thank you goes to [@jeaninehender](https://twitter.com/jeaninehender) for creating the logo

-Before the hackathon I was trying to hire and used [UnderDog](https://underdog.io/) to get access to candidates.
-If you are unfamiliar with UnderDog, basically they connects candidates with startups by using human intelligence and technology.
-UnderDog reviews and ranks applicants and sends hand-picked candidate batches to companies.
-UnderDog sends these candidates via an email with an attached JSON file of the data.
+Before the hackathon I was in a position to hire, and used [UnderDog](https://underdog.io/) to get access to candidates.
+UnderDog reviews and ranks applicants and sends hand-picked candidate batches to companies via an email with an attached JSON file of the data.

-Each time I received one of these emails I would review the candidates, but wanted more of a workflow and came up with the following steps:
+Each time I received one of these emails I would review the candidates, but wanted a better workflow so came up with the following steps:

 1. Read each candidates info and checkout their personal and social links - **Add Candidates**
 2. Select that individual or move to the next to build a list of qualified candidates - **Select Candidates**